 - There is an element of luck involved in the beginning.
 If you get lucky with your hand and map tiles to get an early tower/keep/dungeon etc, this will only compound later on and you’ll have an easy game. (my game with Tovak)

 - Contrary – if your starting hand/map is not favorable, you’ll have a lot of difficulties coming back from that (my game with Goldyx), particularly if you lack experience.

-- One thing I don’t like about the game is that characters are not different enough.
-OK, they each have their own skill set and some special actions, but you all build them in similar direction.
-I understand that this is because of competitive scenarios – to give all players similar chances of winning, but for solo play it’s not ideal.
-For that reason I have decided to try not taking other player’s skill from the common skill area.
+- One thing I don’t like about the game is that the characters are not different enough.
+OK, they each have their skillset and some special actions, but you all build them in a similar direction.
+I understand that this is because of competitive scenarios – to give all players similar chances of winning, but for solo play, it’s not ideal.
+For that reason, I have decided to not take other player’s skills from the common skill area.

 What will I play next?

 Goldyx still owns me a win, so that is certainly on my bucket list.
 As is Norowas, a character I have yet to try.
 I heard he’s good at recruiting units and that’s about it.